The geometry of jamming algorithms in the random Lorentz gas: Abstract

-\paragraph{Abstract:} Deterministic optimization algorithms unequivocally partition a complex energy landscape in inherent structures (ISs) and their respective basins of attraction.
-But can these basins be defined solely through geometric principles?
-This question is particularly important when examining the jamming of hard spheres.
-We here consider this issue by proposing a geometric class of gradient descent--like algorithms, which we use to study a system in the hard-sphere universality class, the random Lorentz gas.
-The statistics of the resulting IS is found to be strictly inherited from those of Poisson--Voronoi tessellations.
-The landscape roughness is further found to give rise to a hierarchical organization of ISs which various algorithms explore differently.
+Deterministic optimization algorithms unequivocally partition a complex energy landscape in inherent structures (ISs) and their respective basins of attraction.
+Can these basins be defined solely through geometric principles?
+This question is paramount to understanding hard sphere jamming, a key model of disordered matter.
+We here address the issue by proposing a geometric class of gradient descent--like algorithms, which we use to study a system in the hard-sphere universality class, the random Lorentz gas.
+The statistics of the resulting ISs is found to be strictly inherited from those of Poisson--Voronoi tessellations.
+The landscape roughness is further found to give rise to a hierarchical organization of ISs, which various algorithms explore differently.
 In particular, greedy and reluctant schemes tend to favor ISs of markedly different densities.
 The resulting ISs nevertheless robustly exhibit a universal force distribution, thus confirming the geometric nature of the jamming universality class.
+Along the way, the physical origin of a dynamical Gardner transition is identified.